webiik/webiik/oAuth2Client.md

 - every that uses OAuth 2 (FB, Google,...)

 ## Installation
-OAuth2 client is part of [Webiik platform](readme.md).
-Before using OAuth2 in your project, install it with the following command:
+OAuth2Client is part of [Webiik platform](readme.md).
+Before using OAuth2Client in your project, install it with the following command:
 ```bash
 composer require mihi/webiik
 ```